 Date Written: September 7, 2018

 We study how parent liability for subsidiaries' environmental cleanup costs affects industrial pollution and production.
-Our empirical setting exploits a Supreme Court case that strengthened limited liability protection for parent corporations.
-Using a difference-in-differences framework, we find that increased liability protection for parents leads to a 10% increase in toxic emissions by subsidiaries.
-This decision is also associated with abnormal returns of over 1% for parent firms with a relatively high exposure to the change in legal liability.
-We find evidence that the increase in pollution is driven by lower investment in abatement technologies rather than higher production.
-Cross-sectional tests suggest a risk-shifting motivation for these effects.
+Our empirical setting exploits a Supreme Court decision that strengthened limited liability protection for parent corporations.
+Using a difference-in-differences framework, we find that increased liability protection for parents leads to a 5-9% increase in toxic emissions by subsidiaries.
+Evidence suggests the increase in pollution is driven by lower investment in abatement technologies rather than by increased production.
+Cross-sectional tests suggest a harm-shifting motivation for these effects.
 Overall, our findings highlight the moral hazard problem associated with limited liability.